NMSCD/nomanssky.zip/README.md

 # nomanssky.zip
-backen for the NoMansSky.Zip webpate
+backend for the NoMansSky.Zip webpage